UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 conda 4.10.3
 ```

-> *Optional* One annoyance with our current terminal setup is that the word `(base)` is not on the same row as the rest of the prompt string (the part with `your_name@your_computer`.
+> **Optional:** One annoyance with our current terminal setup is that the word `(base)` is not on the same row as the rest of the prompt string (the part with `your_name@your_computer`.
 To fix this we can edit the `.bash_profile` configuration file to indicate that we do not want a newline at the beginning of the prompt string.
 Open up the configuration file using VS Code by typing the following command into a terminal:
 >
 > ```
 > code "/c/Program Files/Git/etc/profile.d/git-prompt.sh"